 It can be difficult to approach a loved one that is abusing drugs or alcohol for fear of making matters worse or evoking a sense of betrayal.
 Although family and loved ones may have the best intentions, they may not be successful in persuading an individual to get help without professional assistance.
-Many individuals struggling with an addiction to either drugs or alcohol do not decide to seek help for an addiction until they are faced with the opportunity and encouraged by those around them to seek out a lifestyle that better benefits their well-being.
+Many individuals struggling with an addiction to either drugs or alcohol do not decide to seek help for substance abuse until they are faced with the opportunity and encouraged by those around them to seek out a lifestyle that better benefits their well-being.
 Interventions are scheduled meetings in which an experienced intervention specialist guides and chaperones loved ones as they encourage their addicted loved one to seek professional help for an addiction.

 When is an Intervention Necessary?

 More often than not, an addicted individual will not seek the help of treatment on their own terms.
 Substance abuse has a way of convincing individuals that they don’t have a problem, and most addicted individuals will justify their drug use because they actually believe their lives are under control.
 Intervention helps by showing an individual that is abusing drugs or alcohol that there are consequences to their addiction and that people in their life are being affected by them.
-Intervention is necessary when an individual who is addicted either denies professional help or truly is convinced that there is no drug issue.
+Intervention is necessary when an individual who is addicted either denies professional help or truly is convinced that there is no substance abuse issue.
 Signs that an individual may be struggling with an addiction and may need intervention services include:

 - Keeping secrets or behaving secretively.